Math & Statistics

 Some students who are bound for science but need additional college preparatory mathematics may be required to take MATH 418 prior to MATH 425.
 Students may place out of taking MATH 418 by taking a placement test: http://ceps.unh.edu/mathematics-statistics/calculus-placement-evaluation

-- MATH 424A, Calculus for Social Sciences, which is offered each fall semester, is designed primarily for COLA and PAUL students.
+- MATH 424A - Calculus for Social Sciences is offered each fall semester.
+Designed primarily for COLA and PAUL students.

-- MATH 424B, Calculus for Life Sciences, which is offered each spring semester, is designed primarily for COLSA students.
+- MATH 424B - Calculus for Life Sciences is offered each spring semester.
+Designed primarily for COLSA students.

-- MATH 425, Calculus I, which is offered every semester, is designed for CEPS students. as a prerequisite for MATH 425 a student must either
+- MATH 425 - Calculus I is offered every semester and is designed for CEPS students.
+Pre-requisites for MATH 425:

-- (1) complete MATH 418 with a grade of C or better
+- Complete MATH 418 with a grade of C or better OR

-- Students who do NOT meet this prerequisite will be required to drop MATH 425
+- Students who do NOT meet one of these prerequisites MUST drop MATH 425.

-- MATH 425 is the recommended course for students going on to MATH 426, Calculus II
+- MATH 425 is the recommended course for students going on to MATH 426.

 - If students take MATH 424 (A or B), they are advised to complete a set of supplementary worksheet modules administered by the Mathematics Center (MaC).